Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Background and Problem Statement

 \section{Background and Problem Statement}

-We begin by formalizing a model of a ReLU network, and defining various concepts related to polyhedra and PWA functions.
-We then state the main problem of computing forward and backward reachable sets for ReLU networks.
+We begin by formalizing a model of a ReLU network, and defining various concepts related to polyhedra, PWA functions, and dynamical systems.
+We then state the main problems we seek to address in this paper.